leandro-SI/calculator-app-react-native/README.md

 ## Description
 Jaquelyne Calculator is a project developed for logic training and mobile development.
-The main functionality is to perform basic calculations implemented in a calculator, and the image was in honor of a friend lol.
+The main functionality is to perform basic calculations implemented in a calculator, and the image was in honor of a person who is becoming very special in my life lol.

 ![Alt Text](src/img/Screenshot.jpg)